rafaelfcads/result-tools/README.md

 ResultTools is a standard library for functional programming in JavaScript.
-The library aims to give developers an auxiliary tool in the modeling of operations results.
+The library aims to give developers an auxiliary tool in the modeling the results of sync and async operations.

 ## Installing